mswebarts/breview/readme.txt

 = How can I update the plugin? =

 The plugin gets updated automatically.
 The plugin should run the updater in 12 hours of an update gets uploaded to our server.
 If you want, you can click on the Check For Update button in the Plugins page and will see a Update notification with button if available.

+= Do I need to use free and pro version both? =

+If you have purchased the pro version, you will not need to use the free version.
+Above WP 5.6, you can simply upload the pro version and it will give you the option to replace the free version if already installed.
+If your WP version is older, please deactivate the free version first and then install the pro version.

 == Changelog ==
 = Version 1.1.0 ( Major Update ) =